 She enlisted the help of her friend, songwriter and bandleader of lush indie popsters The Orange Peels - producer Allen Clapp.
 Together they took the new batch of songs and crafted their perfect album for children, World of Wonder, playing practically every instrument on the album themselves and mining their collective encyclopedic knowledge of pop music for production touchstones.

 Since the release of World of Wonder, Alison has played hundreds of shows for families throughout Northern California and beyond, with her Big Time Tot Rock band.
-In addition, she has developed her own “Big Time Tot Rock” curriculum for teaching music to toddlers and preschoolers, which has grown to include preschools and community centers all over the San Francisco Bay Area.
+In addition, she developed her own “Big Time Tot Rock” curriculum for teaching music to toddlers and preschoolers, which has grown to include preschools and community centers all over the San Francisco Bay Area.

+Next came The Start of Things - a giant leap forward both sonically and conceptually, incorporating her recent experiences as a music specialist in the preschool classroom, and bringing a whole new batch of sophisticated pop songs to little ears.
+Weaving throughout the upbeat, lush tunes are subtle themes of self-expression, self-empowerment and self-acceptance.
 The songs were inspired by her young students and their quirky takes on life, and many of the melodies and lyrics came to her in the pre-dawn hours, when her songwriting muse would wake up long before the alarm, ready to sing a quick voice memo into the phone before driving her son to school.

 In addition to writing and recording The Start of Things, Alison adapted World of Wonder into a full-length stage musical for families, and has worked as a resident composer for StageWrite, a Bay Area nonprofit which teaching playwriting to elementary-age students, culminating in a professionally produced musical theater production at the Brava Theatre Center in San Francisco.